 Foam insulation for existing walls is made by three companies – RetroFoam, Applegate, and Tripolymer.

-RetroFoam of Michigan has more than 15 years of experience insulating thousands of homes across the lower Michigan peninsula, so we are experts when it comes to foam insulation in your existing walls.
+RetroFoam of Michigan has more than 20 years of experience insulating thousands of homes across Michigan's Lower Peninsula, so we are experts when it comes to foam insulation in your existing walls.

 As part of our continued efforts to educate our customers to help them make the best decisions for their homes, we are here to discuss what are the best types of foam insulation for existing walls.